biomedisa/biomedisa/README/windows_interpolation.md

 ```
 conda env create --file conda_interpolation.yml
 ```
-Note: If your computer didn't find `conda_interpolation.yml` the easiest way is to locate the file in your User directory and drag and drop it onto the Anaconda Prompt after typing `conda env create -f`.
+Note: If your computer didn't find `conda_interpolation.yml` the easiest way is to locate the file in your User directory and drag and drop it onto the Anaconda Prompt after typing `conda env create --file`.

 #### Download Test Files